Raven-Symoné: 1989–2001: Child acting and early music releases

-In 1993, one year after The Cosby Show ended, Raven-Symoné landed the role of Nicole Lee on the show Hangin' with Mr. Cooper.
+In 1993, one year after The Cosby Show ended, Raven-Symoné landed the role of Nicole Lee, Mark's preteen cousin on the sitcom Hangin' with Mr. Cooper.
 She made her debut in the first episode of the show's second season and remained until the series finale in 1997.
 In 1994, during her time on the show Hangin' with Mr. Cooper, she had her first film role in The Little Rascals, playing Stymie's girlfriend.
-The Little Rascals earned $67.3 million worldwide during its theatrical run.